 One of the primary objectives of supervision is to ensure prompt, efficient and courteous service to the public.
 To meet this goal supervisors are responsible for training, assisting, motivating, directing and correcting behavior of staff.
 In any organization it is essential that certain standards of personal conduct and work performance be maintained.
 Most people prefer to work in an orderly environment and will readily conform to reasonable rules of conduct and standards of performance as long as they understand what is expected of them.
 Supervisors are responsible for informing their subordinates of management's expectations.
 Where problems with employee behavior or performance arise, a supervisor should seek to correct the problem with the least amount of disruption to the work environment.
 Discipline is a means to correct employee behavior and performance.
 This information addresses both progressive discipline and summary discharge.

-Progressive discipline is utilized for regular, non-probationary employees and may include oral warning, written warning, suspension, and ultimately discharge.
+Progressive discipline is utilized for Regular administrative, service and support staff who are not in the probationary period, and may include oral warning, written warning, suspension, and ultimately discharge.
 Exempt employees are not typically subject to progressive discipline (all registered nurses performing direct patient care in a non-supervisory capacity will be treated as nonexempt employees).

 The goals of progressive discipline are to: inform the employee of inadequacies in performance or instances of improper behavior; clarify what constitutes satisfactory performance or behavior; instruct the employee on what action must be taken to correct the performance or behavior problem; and inform the employee of what action will be taken in the future if the expectations are not met.